Grocery-anchored Sandy Springs project could replace apartments, displace historic cemetery

 Marie Power Frazier, another descendant who serves as the family contact for arranging burials in the cemetery, said a representative of the developer contacted her about two months ago with an offer of money in exchange for letting the bodies be exhumed and moved elsewhere.

-“He said he would them to a nice place and ya-di-da,” Frazier recalled.
+“He said he would move them to a nice place and ya-di-da,” Frazier recalled.
 “I said, ‘It’s been there over a hundred years and I don’t want to move it.’
 I said, ‘Why don’t you build a nice fence around it?’”

 The redevelopment concept could put two major city planning efforts into conflict.
 Morgan advocated for his preservation concept at an April 18 City Hall meeting for public input on a revised city parks master plan, where creating new green space is among the goals.
 But the city also has a new North End Revitalization Task Force looking at ways to spur redevelopment along that stretch of northern Roswell Road, and the conceptual plan meets many of the general ideas discussed so far.